seung-lab/zmesh/README.md

 of the 32-bit format.
 - The mesher is ambidextrous, it can handle C or Fortran order arrays.
 - The maximum vertex range supported `.simplify` after converting to voxel space is 2<sup>20</sup> (appx.
 1M) due to the packed 64-bit vertex format.
-- There is a longstanding design flaw in `cMesher.hpp` that transposes the returned mesh and resolution.
-We're working on a backwards compatible solution.
-That's why you need to do `mesher.mesh(data.T)`.

 ## Related Projects